-The dripping watches and deformed face in this famous painting certainly look like an unalloyed expression of the subconscious.
-In the Persistence of Memory Salvador Dali illustrates how useless, irrelevant, and arbitrary our normal concept of time is inside the dream state.
+The dripping watches and a deformed face in this painting certainly look like an unalloyed expression of the subconscious.
+The Persistence of Memory illustrates how useless, irrelevant, and arbitrary our normal concept of time is inside the dream state.

 Renoir was a famous French artist and was a leading painter of the Impressionist style.
 As a young boy, he worked in a porcelain factory.
-His drawing skills were early recognized, and he was soon employed to create designs on the fine china.
+And his drawing skills were early recognized, and he was soon employed to create designs on the fine china.

 Pierre-Auguste Renoir Famous Painting

-The painting was unique as no artist before Renoir had created an image capturing an aspect of daily life of this magnitude.
+The painting was unique as no artist before Renoir had created an image capturing an aspect of the daily life of this magnitude.
 Bal du Le Moulin de la Galette is one of Impressionism’s most celebrated masterpieces and has been described as “the most beautiful painting of the 19th century”.

 It was not until Manet failed two entrance exams into the French Navy that his father relented to his son’s wishes and allowed him to start art lessons under the academic painter Thomas Couture, who had him copy the works of the best paintings of all time by the great masters in the Louvre.

 Édouard Manet Famous Painting

 This melancholic café scene is undoubtedly Manet's last masterpiece and one of his most famous paintings.
 The Folies-Bergere was a popular café concert for a fashionable and diverse crowd.
 The lively bar scene is reflected in the mirror behind the central figure.
 Her beautiful, tired eyes avoid contact with the viewer - who also plays a double role as the customer in this scene.

 Peter Paul Rubens was a Flemish artist.
-Peter Rubens is considered the most influential artist of Flemish Baroque tradition.
+Peter Rubens is considered the most influential artist of the Flemish Baroque tradition.
 Rubens' highly charged compositions reference erudite aspects of classical and Christian history.

 Peter Paul Rubens Famous Painting

 The Honeysuckle Bower painting is full of symbolism of love.
 For example, honeysuckle is a traditional symbol of love, just like the surrounding garden.
 Likewise, the newlyweds are leaning towards each other which reflects their affection and devotion.

 Diego Velázquez Famous Painting

-The famous painting appears to center around La Infanta Margarita, aged 5, who is surrounded by her ladies in waiting (or Meninas), the family dog and two dwarves.
-Whilst most people's attention seems to be on her, Velázquez has once again proved that those people normally kept 'behind the scenes' (like the princess' maids of honor).
+The famous painting appears to center around La Infanta Margarita, aged 5, who is surrounded by her ladies (or Meninas), the family dog, and two dwarves.
+Whilst most people's attention seems to be on her, Velázquez has once again proved that those people normally kept 'behind the scenes' are elegantly captured.

-Generally categorized as a Post-Impressionist, his unique method of building a form with color and his analytical approach to nature influenced the art of Cubists, Fauves, and avant-garde artists.
+Generally categorized as a Post-Impressionist, his unique method of creating form with color and his analytical approach to nature, influenced the art of Cubists, Fauves, and avant-garde artists.
 Cézanne is credited with paving the way for the emergence of twentieth-century modernism, both visually and conceptually.

 Paul Cézanne Famous Painting

 Regarded as one of the founders of Impressionism, he rejected the term, preferring to be called a realist.
-He was a superb draftsman, and particularly masterly in depicting movement, as can be seen in his rendition of dancers, racecourse subjects and female nudes.
+He was a superb draftsman, and masterly in depicting movement, as can be seen in his rendition of dancers, racecourse subjects and female nudes.

 Edgar Degas Famous Painting

 In the painting, Musson is seen examining raw cotton for its quality while Degas' brother Rene reads The Daily Picayune.
 Another brother, Achille, rests against a window wall at left while others, including Musson's partners, go about their business.

 Gustav Klimt Famous Painting

-Matisse is commonly regarded, along with Picasso and Marcel Duchamp, as one of the three artists who helped to define the revolutionary developments in the plastic fine arts in the opening decades of the 20th century, responsible for significant developments in painting and sculpture.
+Matisse is commonly regarded, along with Picasso and Marcel Duchamp, as one of the three artists who helped to define the revolutionary developments in the plastic arts in the opening decades of the 20th century, along with significant developments in printmaking and sculpture.

 Henri Matisse Famous Painting

-Women with a Hat was painted in 1905 and exhibited at the Salon d'Automne during the fall of the same year, along with works by André Derain, Maurice de Vlaminck and several other artists known as "Fauves".
+Women with a Hat was painted in 1905 and exhibited at the Salon d'Automne during the fall of the same year, along with works by André Derain, Maurice de Vlaminck, and several other artists known as "Fauves".

-Edvard Munch is best known as being a Norwegian born, expressionist painter, and printer.
-In the late 20th century, Edvard Munch played a great role in German expressionism and the fine art form that later followed.
+Edvard Munch is best known as being a Norwegian born, expressionist painter.
+In the late 20th century, Munch played a great role in German expressionism and the art form that later followed.

 Edvard Munch Famous Painting

 Georges Seurat was a French post-Impressionist painter and draftsman.
-Georges Seurat is noted for his innovative use of drawing media.
-Georges Seurat is chiefly remembered as the pioneer of the Neo-Impressionist technique commonly known as Divisionism, or Pointillism, an approach associated with a softly flickering surface of small dots or strokes of color.
+Seurat is noted for his innovative use of drawing media.
+And is chiefly remembered as the pioneer of the Neo-Impressionist technique commonly known as Divisionism, or Pointillism, an approach associated with a softly flickering surface with small dots or strokes of color.